alan-turing-institute/AI-workflows/workflows/pytorch_GAN_zoo/README.md

 Any flags or command line arguments can be declared after the script name.

 When training, you will need to supply the `--nv` flag to singularity so that the host GPU may be used.
-You will also need to select a singularity app, using the `--app` flag to select the appropriate CUDA version.
-The available apps are `cu101`, `cu102`, and `cu111` for CUDA 10.1, 10.2 and 11.1 respectively.

-For example, to pre-process the dtd dataset and train a PGAN model on a host with CUDA 10.2 you could run the following commands.

 ```bash
 singularity exec --app cu102 pytorch_GAN_zoo.sif datasets.py dtd <path to dtd dataset>/images/